daviddelusenet/react-workshop/README.md

 - **React is a open-source library**

   Open-source projects have a lot of benefits.
 For example, it's easier for the community to build additional tools.
-Also the quality of the projects code itself will be better since there are a lot of contributors working on the project.
+Also the quality of the project code itself will be better since there are a lot of contributors working on the project.

   If you would like to read more about open-source software in general you can read [this](https://opensource.com/article/17/8/enterprise-open-source-advantages) and [this](https://www.zivtech.com/blog/benefits-open-source-software).

 - **React has a big community**

-  React is the most popular JavaScript library of its kind at the moment.
+  At the moment React is the most popular JavaScript library of its kind.
 This means the React community is really big which leads to a lot of questions/tutorials/examples online.
 When you encounter a problem during your development process you can probably find the answer to your problem on Stack Overflow or somewhere else on the internet.

-- **React uses a lot of JavaScript techniques but doesn't force you to use it aswell**
+- **React uses a lot of JavaScript techniques but doesn't force you to use them aswell**

   As mentioned before, React uses JSX and ES6.
 Using these techniques isn't mandatory though.
 If you don't want to use JSX then don't.
 The same goes for ES6 since there's also a ES5 version of React.

-  Besides all of this, React also uses a lot of navite JavaScript functionality to get things done.
+  Besides all of this, React also uses a lot of native JavaScript functionality to get things done.
 So that means when you're learning React you're also becoming a better JavaScript developer in general.

 - **React can update the DOM fast because of the Virtual DOM**

   Normally when you update an element in the DOM all parent elements also need to be updated.
 This is just how the DOM works.
-To understand this concept better you can read [this](https://developer.mozilla.org/en-US/docs/Introduction_to_Layout_in_Mozilla) and [this](http://taligarsiel.com/Projects/howbrowserswork1.htm#Parsing_general).
-In complex (big) applications this approach can become slow since a lot of nodes need to be updated when changing a deeply nested element.
+If you want to understand this concept better you could read [this](https://developer.mozilla.org/en-US/docs/Introduction_to_Layout_in_Mozilla) and [this](http://taligarsiel.com/Projects/howbrowserswork1.htm#Parsing_general).
+In complex applications this approach can become slow since a lot of nodes need to be updated when changing a deeply nested element.

   React solves this issue by using the Virtual DOM to update the DOM.
 The Virtual DOM is a copy of the DOM which React uses to compare to the *normal* DOM.
 When something in a React component is changed the component will be marked *dirty*.
 This will trigger the update part of the component lifecycle which eventually will update the Virtual DOM.
 When this is done, the Virtual DOM gets compared to the DOM and the *normal* DOM will copy all the changes to the Virtual DOM.